gitLouis/madarsa-summarization/README.md

 ## Overview

-This project aims to summarize questionnaires in Hebrew and Arabic for a language school NGO called מדרסה (Madrase).
+This project aims to summarize response for questionnaires in Hebrew, English and Arabic for a language school NGO called מדרסה (Madrase).
 The project utilizes NLTK, BERTopic, Dicta 2.0, Llama3.1 and other natural language processing tools.

 ## Installation